collapsed-stacks/startups/questions/5593/non-american-it-companies-allowing-free-expression.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2015-06-26
 - score: 0

-<p>If being out of reach of 1st-world countries counts, and if I may recommend my own host, try <a href="http://hub.org" rel="nofollow">hub.org</a>.
-It's FreeBSD-based rather than Linux, and the site and the control panel are minimalist, but it's based in Panama and run by Marc Fournier.</p>
+If being out of reach of 1st-world countries counts, and if I may recommend my own host, try [hub.org](http://hub.org).
+It's FreeBSD-based rather than Linux, and the site and the control panel are minimalist, but it's based in Panama and run by Marc Fournier.

-<p>Panama offers free speech as long as you're not doing anything outright dumb (e.g. child porn).</p>
+Panama offers free speech as long as you're not doing anything outright dumb (e.g. child porn).

-<p>And Marc, who I know personally, is one of the original four behind Postgres.
-He's an awesome chap who is as proactive and experienced as system admins can get.</p>
+And Marc, who I know personally, is one of the original four behind Postgres.
+He's an awesome chap who is as proactive and experienced as system admins can get.

-<p>In stark contrast to every host I had run into until I switched in 2005 or since through clients, I've yet to throw a problem at him that he didn't solve in just about no time.
+In stark contrast to every host I had run into until I switched in 2005 or since through clients, I've yet to throw a problem at him that he didn't solve in just about no time.
 Need NDB set up?
 Done.
 Need pg_shard?
 Done.
 Some bizarre multi-VPS setup?
 Done.
 Site's down for some weird reason you can't figure out?
-He'll find what's wrong in no time.</p>
+He'll find what's wrong in no time.

-<p>That's truly where he shines, in fact.
-He's able to liaise with his clients' dev teams to plan ahead and do proactive system administration, rather than (semi-)reactive work when things are down (which is basically what all other hosts do in practice).</p>
+That's truly where he shines, in fact.
+He's able to liaise with his clients' dev teams to plan ahead and do proactive system administration, rather than (semi-)reactive work when things are down (which is basically what all other hosts do in practice).

-<p>Anyway, I hope that didn't sound too sales'y -- it's not meant that way, and again, he's a buddy.
-But I sincerely cannot recommend <a href="http://hub.org" rel="nofollow">hub.org</a> strongly enough.</p>
+Anyway, I hope that didn't sound too sales'y -- it's not meant that way, and again, he's a buddy.
+But I sincerely cannot recommend [hub.org](http://hub.org) strongly enough.